 Whether you offer emotional support, assist in managing appointments and treatment logistics, or pitch in with the chores, your role as a breast cancer partner or caregiver can be critical to a woman's survival.

-While breast cancer caregivers range in age, gender and relationship to the breast cancer patient – perhaps the mother, adult daughter or friend is the primary source of support – this SharePost focuses on men who support women through their breast cancer experience.
-In particular, it looks at resources and support on the Web.
+While breast cancer caregivers range in age, gender and relationship to the breast cancer patient - perhaps the mother, adult daughter or friend is the primary source of support - this article focuses on men who support women through their breast cancer experience.
+In particular, it looks at resources and support online.